Skip to content

 Find the full printable recipe with specific measurements below.

-• Oats: You can use instant oats, but I prefer the texture and chew of old-fashioned oats for this streusel.
+• Oats: I prefer the texture and chew of old-fashioned oats for this streusel recipe.
 They give it a really nice bite and add a little bit of nuttiness.

 • Butter: I prefer salted because it saves me an extra step of measuring another ingredient and the salt helps enhance the flavors.
 The butter coats the oats and gives the topping the necessary moisture to keep everything together.